Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 * When unstaking, receives the unstaked funds to later crosschain-send it to the operator address.

-[Operator address](https://bscscan.com/address/0x4069d8a3de3a72eca86ca5e0a4b94619085e7362) — address of the BNB backend service on Binance Smart Chain that:
+[Operator address](https://bscscan.com/address/0x4069d8a3de3a72eca86ca5e0a4b94619085e7362) — address of the BNB backend service on BNB Chain that:

 * When unstaking, receives the unstaked funds+rewards to send to stakers.